- 23.10.2019: First assignment is out!

 Good knowledge of undergraduate mathematics (linear algebra, probability theory) and basic algorithms.

-After you receive the assignment sheet, you solve the problems (individually) at home, and submit them on the appointed dates to the TAs after the lecture.
+After you receive the assignment sheet, you solve the problems (individually) at home, and submit them on the appointed dates to the TAs before the lecture (by 16:15).
 During the tutorial sessions, the TAs will ask some of you to present your solutions.
 Every student must present their solutions at least 2 times during the semester.
 The TAs will also help in clarifying your answers.
 Your submitted sheets will be graded and handed back to you at the end of the session.

 To do the exercises, you have to study the required reading material and go through the slides.